soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 - A check is done to see if [Office 365 ATP Safe Links](atp-safe-links.md) may have missed any instance of the email which was submitted.
 - A check is done to see if the user has been compromised.

-During the hunting, we also assign risks and threats to various hunting steps.
+During the hunting phase, risks and threats are assigned to various hunting steps.

-In the final aspect of the playbook is the remediation of the threat.
-Remediation steps are carried as needed based on the results from analyzers determined from the investigation and the hunting.
+Remediation is the final phase of the playbook.
+Remediation steps are carried out, based on the results from the investigation and hunting phases.

 ## Getting started